nickunderhill/ai-interviewer/_bmad-output/implementation-artifacts/1-7-set-up-github-actions-pipeline.md

 ### Recommendations

-1. **Immediate:** Push to GitHub and run workflow to complete Task 8 verification
+1. **Immediate:** Keep workflow green by running on every PR and main push
 2. **Configure:** Enable GitHub Actions in repository settings if not already enabled
 3. **Secrets:** Verify GITHUB_TOKEN has packages:write permission (default for